-Typically, the objective of a design organization is the creation and savemby of a document containing a obergently structured body of information.
-We may name this information the spitent design, it is typically produced for a spousor who usually desires to carry out some activity guided by the system design.
-For example, a public official recent disease, so he approble a town or replace to the control of t stages of design The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.
-The full-blown design activity cannot proceed until certain preliminary milestones are passed.
+Typically, the objective of a design organization is the creation and assembly of a document containing a obergentby structured body of information.
+We may name this information the system design, it is typically produced for a spousor who usually desires to carry out some activity guided by the system design.
+For example, a public official recent disease; so he approhis a town to exploit office of the control of the control of the control of the control of the tracent disease; so he approhis a town to exploit one of the control of the control of the control of the control of the product of the control of the co stages of design The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.2 The full-blown design activity cannot proceed until certain preliminary milestones are passed.
 These include: 1.
 Understanding of the boundaries, both on the design